Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 - Conceptual Definition: This metric is used to compare the query performance of different systems.
 The running time of a specific algorithm (e.g., BFS) on a system (e.g.,

-).
+TerraceorAspen) is divided by the running time of the same algorithm on a baseline system (Ligra).
 A value less than 1.0 means the system is faster than the baseline, while a value greater than 1.0 means it is slower. - Formula:

 - Conceptual Definition: This metric is used to compare the query performance of different systems.
 The running time of a specific algorithm (e.g., BFS) on a system (e.g.,